You know your healing journey will be full of ups and downs!

 Healing from bad experiences becomes a bit easier when you make a conscious effort to seek out light, joy, and gratitude.

-Let's have a look at this week's uplifting stories:
+So let's have a look at this week's uplifting stories:

 When Nick Chappell stopped in for lunch at Spirals: Hot Dogs & More in Norman, Oklahoma, he noticed the owner standing by the entrance looking for customers.